Psychological Approach to Dream Analysis: Unlocking Hidden Meanings

 What is the psychological theory of dreaming?

-What does Freud's theory of dreams suggest that dreams are?
+What does Freud's theory say dreams are?

 What do dreams mean according to Jung?